kostia017/COVID/README.md

 GROUP BY continent
 ```
 ![](Screens/population.png)
-I notice that Europe include 'Russia' with 140mil population and Russia not real part of Eupope part of continet so I decide remove it from recived data
+I notice that Europe include 'Russia' with 140 mil population and Russia is not real European part of continent so I decide remove it from received data
 ```sql
 SELECT continent
 	,SUM(DISTINCT population) AS Population